 Frankie Ward has partnered with the Institute of Coding on their CTRL Your Future campaign to encourage a more diverse group of young people into digital careers through higher education.

-This piece was written by Frankie Ward, Esports Host.
+This article was written by Frankie Ward, E-sports Host.